 MUSC 3140 Percussion Techniques (1).
 Fundamentals of care and minor repair; study of techniques of performance on most percussion instruments with emphasis on the snare drum.
-Not for percussion majors.
-Two one-hour periods.

 MUSC 3145 Introduction to Vocal Diction (1).
 Augmentation of applied voice study.
 Phonetics and diction for singers of English, Italian, German, and French vocal literature.
 Prerequisite: MUSC 1400, Applied Voice I. 1 hour.